-The theme of this year’s symposium is 25 Years of Impactful Research in Acadia National Park.
-The symposium will take place in-person at Moore Auditorium on the Schoodic Institute campus and online via Zoom (this virtual option is open to speakers and attendees alike).
-Lunch will be included in registration, which will open this summer.
+The symposium will take place in-person at Moore Auditorium on the Schoodic Institute campus (Winter Harbor, ME) and online via Zoom.
+This virtual option is open to speakers and attendees alike.
+Please note that there will be overnight accommodations available.

 In all caps, text reads: Acadia National Park Science Symposium Through The Years